Zeioth/dooku.nvim/README.md

 ## FAQ
 * **(ADVANCED) Explain `:DookuAutoSetup` to me in detail**: All this command do is to clone a repo `clone_config_repo` into a dir `clone_to_dir` inside your project root, and then run a command `clone_cmd_post` to copy the files from the cloned repo to another location, if needed.
 Normally you don't need to touch any of these options.
 * **How can I add support for a new language?** On the `backends` directory, copy the file `doxygen.lua`, and and use it as base to add your new documentation generator.
 On `options.lua`, copy all the doxygen specific options, and rename them to the language you are adding.
 Finally, on `commands.lua`, add your language to the if condition of the functions `generate`, `open`, and `auto_setup`, so your backend is recognized and loaded.
 Don't forget to send your PR so everyone can benefit from it!
-* **I can't make it work**: In order to run `typedoc`, `jsdoc`, and `godoc`, make sure you've added these languages to your path.
-Be aware if you can't manually call these commands on the terminal, dooku.nvim won't be able either.

 ## Credits
 This is a lua port of the vim plugin [vim-dooku](https://github.com/Zeioth/vim-dooku).